SAP Commerce Cloud: Features, Architecture, and What It Actually Does

 What is SAP Commerce Cloud?

-SAP Commerce Cloud (formerly SAP Hybris) is an enterprise e-commerce platform supporting B2B, B2C, and B2B2C business models.
-It provides product content management, order management, a composable headless storefront, and native SAP ERP integration.
-It’s part of the SAP CX portfolio and operates in 70+ countries.
+SAP Commerce Cloud (formerly SAP Hybris) is an enterprise e-commerce platform for B2B, B2C, and B2B2C.
+It gives you product content management, order management, a composable headless storefront, and native SAP ERP integration.
+Part of the SAP CX portfolio.
+Operates in 70+ countries.

 How is SAP Commerce Cloud different from Shopify or Magento?

-Commerce Cloud is designed for enterprise complexity: B2B workflows, SAP ERP integration, multi-site/multi-country operations, and complex product models.
-Shopify excels at simplicity for DTC brands.
-Magento (Adobe Commerce) sits in between.
-The key differentiator is native SAP integration — real-time pricing, inventory, and order-to-cash without middleware.
+Commerce Cloud is built for enterprise mess: B2B workflows, SAP ERP integration, multi-site/multi-country operations, complex product models.
+Shopify is great for simplicity and DTC.
+Magento (Adobe Commerce) sits somewhere in between.
+The killer differentiator is native SAP integration.
+Real-time pricing, inventory, and order-to-cash with no middleware.

 What does SAP Commerce Cloud cost?

-Pricing is based on GMV (gross merchandise value) processed through the platform and is negotiated per contract.
-It’s an enterprise-tier investment — significantly higher than Shopify or WooCommerce but comparable to other enterprise platforms like Salesforce Commerce Cloud or Adobe Commerce.
+Pricing is based on GMV processed through the platform, negotiated per contract.
+It’s enterprise-tier money.
+Significantly more than Shopify or WooCommerce but comparable to Salesforce Commerce Cloud or Adobe Commerce.
+If GMV-based pricing sounds scary, talk to us about what the numbers actually look like for your volume.

 Can Commerce Cloud run without SAP ERP?